eqr/CommentLineToTestDescription/Readme.md

 Todo:
 1) add build scrirpts
-2) add gif to display the fix
+2) use gif to demonstrate the fix